-National Cycling Facilities Fund (Sportscotland):

-The fund aims to capitalise on the upsurge of interest in cycling during the Covid-19 pandemic by developing a network of accessible, inclusive and inspiring facilities that encourage people of all ages to ride bikes.
+National Cycling Facilities Fund (Sportscotland): The fund aims to capitalise on the upsurge of interest in cycling during the Covid-19 pandemic by developing a network of accessible, inclusive and inspiring facilities that encourage people of all ages to ride bikes.

-Where match-funding from the local authority is required to secure external funding, a range of sources can qualify, including:
+Where match-funding from a local authority is required to secure external funding, a range of sources can qualify, including:

-- SIC's own budget (Local Government Settlement) - Funds from Section 75 agreement with developers - Walking Cycling and Safer Streets grant - Other active travel infrastructure projects across the local authority - In kind match funding
+- Local authority's own budget (Local Government Settlement); - Funds from Section 75 agreement with developers; - Walking Cycling and Safer Streets grant; - Other active travel infrastructure projects across the local authority; and - In kind match funding.

-Funding already awarded to SIC through Transport Scotland's Spaces for People fund for temporary measures in response to the COVID-19 pandemic will deliver short term interventions which could be pilots of some of the ATS actions.
+Funding already awarded to Shetland Islands Council through Transport Scotland's Spaces for People fund for temporary measures in response to the COVID-19 pandemic will deliver short term interventions which could be pilots for some of the ATS actions.